Walking Meditation: How to Meditate While Walking

 Pay attention to what’s going on around you.
 Look at the passing cars, people, window displays, trees, and whatever is happening around you.

-Just look around, be conscious of the world around you, acknowledge what you see, but do not think about these things.
+Just look around, be conscious of the world around you, and acknowledge what you see, but do not think about these things.

 Pay Attention to Sounds and Smells

-Notice the sounds you hear, and the smells and scents you smell, but do not get immersed in them.
+Notice the sounds you hear and the smells and scents you smell, but do not get immersed in them.

 Be Aware of Physical Sensations

-Notice any physical sensations, such as pains, scratches, tensed muscles.
+Notice any physical sensations, such as pains, scratches, and tensed muscles.
 Just observe them calmly, without becoming involved with them.
 Simply notice them and move on.

 Movement